DIMO-Network/sacd/README.md

 ```

 Key top-level fields include:

 * `specversion`: Specifies the version of the SACD specification being used.
 Currently, it is "1.0".
 * `timestamp`: The timestamp of when the SACD was created.
 * `type`: Identifies the document as a "dimo.sacd".
 * `data`: Contains the core information about the agreement.

 Within the `data` field, the following are typically found:

 * `grantor`: Details about the party granting access or providing the service.
 This includes their wallet address, an optional human-readable name, and additional information.
 * `grantee`: Details about the party receiving access or the service.
 Similar to the grantor, this includes their wallet address, an optional name, and additional information.
-* `effectiveAt`: The date and time when the agreement becomes active.
+* `effectiveAt`: The date and time when the agreement becomes effective.
 * `expiresAt`: The date and time when the agreement expires.
 * `additionalDates`: A section to include any other relevant dates.
 * `agreement`: An array that can contain one or more specific agreement clauses, such as those related to payments or permissions.
 Each element in this array specifies a type of agreement and its details.